WVSG (AM): Ohio State University

 The station, the oldest radio station in Columbus, was originally owned by Ohio State University.
 It was one of many radio stations signed on by universities in the early days of radio.

 On March 23, 1920, the university was granted an experimental license with the call sign 8XI.
 Its debut broadcast was on April 20, 1920.
 It featured a speech by university president William Oxley Thompson.

 In the fall of 1921 8XI's experimental license was deleted, and the university was issued a Technical and Training School station license with the call sign 8YO.

 Effective December 1, 1921, the Department of Commerce, which regulated radio at this time, adopted regulations requiring that stations making broadcasts intended for the general public obtain a "Limited Commercial" license.
 On June 3, 1922, the university was issued its first broadcasting station license, with the call sign WEAO.
 The call letters were randomly assigned from a sequential roster of available call signs.
+WEAO was the broadcasting site for Ohio School of the Air, simulcasting its inaugural January 7, 1929, classroom programs with Cincinnati's WLW.

 In 1933, the call letters were changed to WOSU, representing Ohio State University's initials.

 In 1949, an FM station was added, WOSU-FM on 89.7 MHz.
 At first, the FM station largely simulcast the AM's programming.
 Because 820 AM was a daytimer, required to go off the air at night, WOSU-FM was able to continue the AM's programs into the evening.
 In 1956, a TV station was added, WOSU-TV Channel 34.